Skip to main content

 If you've built something with vibe coding and want to take it to production, the path forward typically involves:

-1. A security audit — Identify every vulnerability before users find them
+1. A security audit — find every vulnerability before your users do

-4. Test coverage — At least on critical paths like auth, payments, and data mutations
+4. Test coverage — at least on the flows that handle money, auth, and user data

 You can do this yourself if you have the development experience, or you can hire a developer who specialises in AI-built apps.